jacobvarner/hoops-jacobvarner/_posts/2020-8-20-sec-in-the-nba-draft-2000s-overview.md

 There were just four players drafted from current SEC schools in the 2006 NBA Draft.

-LSU picked up another top five pick when Tyrus Thomas was drafted fourth overall by the Portland Trail Blazers.
+LSU picked up another top-five pick when Tyrus Thomas was drafted fourth overall by the Portland Trail Blazers.

-The eventual best player from the SEC in this draft ended up being Rajon Rondo out of Kentucky all the way down at the 21st overall pick.
+The eventual best player from the SEC in this draft ended up being Rajon Rondo out of Kentucky down at the 21st overall pick.

 ### 2007 NBA Draft

-The 2007 NBA Draft featured the Portland Trail Blazers passing up on Kevin Durant, who ended up going second overall, in order to select Greg Oden from Ohio State.
+The 2007 NBA Draft featured the Portland Trail Blazers passing up on Kevin Durant, who ended up going second overall, to select Greg Oden from Ohio State.

 ![2007 NBA Draft selections from current SEC schools][image8]